-150145.05 BASIS OF PAYMENT.
+150283.05 BASIS OF PAYMENT.

-- A. Payment for post-tensioning of the tendons will be at the contract unit price for Post-tensioning Tendons. - B. Such prices and payments will be full compensation for successful placement, stressing and grouting of all post-tensioned tendons and similar miscellaneous details including anchor plates attached to the steel girder webs.
+- A. Payment for post-tensioning of the tendons will be at the Contract unit price for Post-tensioning Tendons per pound. - B. Such prices and payments will be full compensation for successful placement, stressing and grouting of all post-tensioned tendons and similar miscellaneous details.
 These prices and payments will also include material testing, special erection equipment, post-tensioning, tools, labor and incidental items necessary for completing the work in accordance with the plans, specifications and approved shop drawings.
-No additional payment will be made for extra concrete, reinforcement, or post-tensioning necessitated by approved modifications to the structure needed to accommodate the Contractor's construction methods.
+No additional payment will be made for extra concrete necessitated by approved modifications to the structure needed to accommodate the Contractor's construction methods.
+No additional payment will be made for extra reinforcement necessitated by approved modifications to the structure for the purposes of the Contractor's construction methods.
+No additional payment will be made for extra post-tensioning necessitated by approved modifications to the structure for the purposes of the Contractor's construction methods.
+No additional payment will be made for extra post-tensioning necessitated by approved modifications to the structure for the purposes of the Contractor's construction methods.
+No additional payment will be made for extra post-tensioning necessitated by approved modifications to the structure for the purposes of the Contractor's construction methods.
+No additional payment will be made for extra post-tensioning necessitated by approved modifications to the structure for the purposes of the Contractor's construction methods.